“Working at Heights” in Ontario

 Federal Bill C-45 has far reaching implications in every business, including every sign shop, and as an association every member needs to be informed of their rights, responsibilities, and penalties for non-compliance.

-It’s hard to believe, but this year marks the 6th anniversary of the enactment of Bill 168.
-Six years already!
-As you know, Bill 168 mandated that all companies create a Workplace Violence & Harassment policy and program.
+As you may know, Bill 168 mandates that all companies create a Workplace Violence & Harassment policy and program.
 And, that is where a lot of companies left the process…writing a policy and passing it around to workers to read and then sign-off.

-This is an ideal time to address Bill 168 training and refresher training, because of the recent introduction into law, of Bill 132 – adding sexual violence and harassment specifically into the lexicon of Workplace Violence & Harassment law.
+Bill 132 added sexual violence and harassment specifically into the lexicon of Workplace Violence & Harassment law.
 The addition doesn’t make a very dramatic change, but it is a difference that is important to articulate into law…and into your own Workplace Violence & Harassment policy and program at work.

 Put in the simplest terms, Bill 132 is “an Act to amend various statutes with respect to sexual violence, sexual harassment, domestic violence and related matters”